johncwelch/pwshsigner/README.md

 ## Limitations
 Windows: No cert files used, requires a code-signing cert in the user cert store
-macOS: No filepicker dialog for multiple files, requires a code-signing cert file, requires the Open-Authenticode module.
+macOS: requires a code-signing cert file, requires the Open-Authenticode module.

 ## Future plans
 Windows: allow to also use cert files (if I can get this to work safely without rolling my own nonsense on PowerShell 5.1.)
-macOS: Add in the Choose File dialog for easier multi-file selection, see if it's possible to generate a cert object directly from the keychain.
+Both: allow passing an array of paths to the command rather than just a single path as a string

 ## More detailed help
 Each function has a help system so: